-The loss of our chief executive officer, Steven B. Dodge, has a greater likelihood of having a material adverse effect upon us than it would on most other companies of our size because of our comparatively smaller executive cadre and our reliance on Mr. Dodge's expertise.
+The loss of our chief executive officer, Steven B. Dodge, has a greater likelihood of having a material adverse effect upon us than it would on most other companies of our size.
 Our growth strategy is highly dependent on the efforts of Mr. Dodge.
 Our ability to raise capital is also dependent to a significant extent on the reputation of Mr. Dodge.
-You should be aware that we have not entered into an employment agreement with Mr. Dodge.
-The tower industry is relatively new and does not have a large group of seasoned executives from which we could recruit a replacement for Mr. Dodge.
+You should be aware that we have not entered into employment agreements with Mr. Dodge.

-Expanding operations into foreign countries could create expropriation, governmental regulation, funds inaccessibility and management problems
+Expanding operations into foreign countries could create certain operational and financial risks

 Our recent expansion into Canada and Mexico, and other possible foreign operations in the future, could result in adverse financial consequences and operational problems not experienced in the United States.
 We have made a substantial loan to a Mexican company and are committed to construct a sizable number of towers in that country.
 We have also invested in a Canadian joint venture that intends to acquire and construct towers in that country.
 We may also, in the future, engage in comparable transactions in other countries.
-Among the risks of foreign operations are governmental expropriation and regulation, inability to repatriate earnings or other funds, currency fluctuations, difficulty in recruiting trained personnel, and language and cultural differences that could impair our ability to manage and control operations.
+Among the risks of foreign operations are governmental expropriation and regulation, inability to repatriate earnings or other funds, currency fluctuations, difficulty in recruiting trained personnel, and language and cultural differences that could impair management control and operations.